lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Piece of furniture with flat top surface on legs.
 "We ate dinner together at the table."

 talk
 : Communicate by speaking.
-"Let's talk about what to do next."
+"Let’s talk about what to do next."

 talked
 : Spoke words out loud.
 "My friend and I talked about our favorite animals."